jaideepsinghchauhan/TennisGame/README.md

 just save the file as index.html and start

-you will be controlling the left pannel and computer will create the right pannel.
+you will be controlling the left pannel with your mouse and computer will handle the right pannel with basic AI.

-Have Fun.
+Lets see who wins.